Skip to main content

 Mental Health and India

-psychologists (0.07) and social workers (0.07), is very low.
+Mental health workforce in India (per 100,000 of population) includes psychiatrists (0.3), nurses (0.12), psychologists (0.07) and social workers (0.07), is very low.

-willing to take mental illness as an issue to speak on.
-It's still taboo to
+The problem in India is that no one is willing to take mental illness as an issue to speak on.
+It's still taboo to speak about one’s mental health and even the fear of visiting a psychiatrist is persistent.

 Mental Health and Laws in India